rabah-khalek/NNAD-Interface/README.md

-# NNAGD-Interface
+# NNAD-Interface
-An interface to NNAGD(Neural Network library for Analytical Gradient Descent)
+An interface to NNAD(Neural Network library with Analytical Derivatives)